expo/expo/packages/expo-splash-screen/README.md

 #### `AndroidManifest.xml`

-Adjust your application's main `AndroidManifest.xml` to contain `android:theme` property pointing to the style that contains splash screen configuration:
+Adjust your application's main `AndroidManifest.xml` to contain an `android:theme` property pointing to the style that contains your splash screen configuration:

 ```diff
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"